Game of Thrones inspired locations to Visit

 Have you ever wondered how the award winning HBO series Game of Thrones chooses its elaborate and majestic locations?
 From King’s Landing to Winterfell to Dragonstone, each location is perfectly imagined and delivered on screen.
 Most of these locations have been enhanced with CGI, but there are real places in the world that are uncannily similar.

-Before the last season of the hit show airs in April, check out our top picks that you can really visit and stay nearby, that will make you feel like a real Mother of Dragons.
+Although the show may be over, you can still head to these wonderful locations to get a feel of the epic drama.
+So check out our top picks that you can really visit and stay nearby, that will make you feel like a real Mother of Dragons.

 Dragonstone or Dunnotar?